 Examples of this trope include:

 Anime & Manga

-- The eponymous wish-granting objects of Dragon Ball scatter across the world after being used.
+- The eponymous wish-granting objects of Dragon Ball scatter across the world after being used (and are completely inactive for up to a year).
 However, the heroes eventually become so strong that gathering them becomes an unnoteworthy task done off-screen.

 - The One Ring in The Lord of the Rings movies wants to return to its true master Sauron, and will subtly influence events to make that happen.
 In the backstory, it abandoned first Isildur and then Gollum at a critical time.
 In the movie version of The Two Towers, it also manipulates Frodo into offering it to a Nazgul during the siege of Osgiliath.
 It is only thanks to Sam's interference that Sauron doesn't get the Ring back.